biga-ahk/biga.ahk/src/string/lowerCase.md

-Converts string, as a whole, to lower case just like String#toLowerCase.
+Converts string, as a whole, to lower case.

 ## Arguments